 Although it seemed like winter may never end this year we can finally say that spring has arrived!
 YAY!
-Time to start working on those beautiful spring and summer shawls.
-Here I’ve gathered some of my favourite crochet shawls and wraps from the internet to share with you.
+Time to get started on making yourself a beautiful spring shawl.
+Here I’ve gathered some of my favourite crochet spring shawls and wraps from the internet to share with you.

 Isn’t this shawl seriously gorgeous?!
 I love the colours!
 You can check out this new design from Annie Design Crochet HERE.